Debt help & advice

 - My Money Steps is a free online debt advice service run by National Debtline.
 You can develop your personal action plan to help manage your money and deal with debts.

-- StepChange Debt Charity provides advice over the telephone (0800 138 111) or online via its Debt Remedy advice tool, providing a personal action plan and a recommendation of available solutions for dealing with debts.
+- StepChange Debt Charity provides advice over the telephone (0800 138 1111) or online via its free debt advice tool, providing a personal action plan and a recommendation of available solutions for dealing with debts.

 - Advice UK has a network of independent advice organisations.